Cycling in Hawkes Bay – The Top 6 Reasons

 Hawkes Bay has over 100 vineyards with over 80 accessible cellar doors, and surprisingly for many is New Zealand’s second biggest wine growing region.
 Predominantly know for its Bordeaux style reds, recent seasons have seen further diversification in styles particularly into aromatic whites (Chardonnay, Sav Blanc and Pinto Gris) and Shiraz/Syrah.

 In October 2014, the Hawkes Bay region picked up 10 out of 63 available Gold Medals at the New World Wine Awards.
 Hawke’s Bay’s Vidal Estate also won the highly regarded Air New Zealand Champion Wine of the Show for its Hawke’s Bay Chardonnay.

 If you haven’t already, Hawkes Bay in New Zealand should be on our bucket list as a must place to visit soon.
-Tour de Vines has a 5 day and 3 day guided and self guided cycling tour in Hawkes Bay.
+Tour de Vines has cycling tours in Hawkes Bay.
 Call 1300 665 330 to find out more.